NeoHuang/corona-weg/README.md

 the docker-compose will run the server as container and expose port `8404`.
 Also it will spin up Prometheus(port 9090) and Grafana(port 3000).

-if you see some permission error from prometheus or grafana service, make sure `/data` folder is writable by the user.
+>if you see any permission error from prometheus or grafana service, make sure `data` folder is writable by the user.

 # Hosted service